estalinsp/Warung-murah/README.md

 - CLI menu for food and drinks
 - Total payment calculation with bonus/discount
 - Package system (A, B, C, D)

+## 🐞 Bug Reports & Feature Requests

+If you find a bug or have an idea for a new feature (including language support), please open an issue on GitHub.

+Your feedback is highly appreciated.